 - Device - belongs to User.
 When User starts using application after installation then device pairing is performed.
 After pairing device with some unique id(constant across installations and users), unique device installation id is generated and this installation is assigned to particular User.
 It is possible to have one active installation on specific device for specific User.
 If other User starts using application on same device then another device pairing is performed and all data from previous installation will be wiped.

 - Card - belongs to User.
 User can have many cards.
 Card is identified via internal id given after storing card on Wallet Server.
 Whole PAN is stored on Wallet Server(always or short period of time).

 - Payment Token - after PAN digitization, device Payment Token is created also on Wallet Server side without any sensitive data.
 One PAN can have one device Payment Token on specific device installation at the same time which is INACTIVE, ACTIVE or SUSPENDED.

-Wallet Admin Panel - web frontend application which is dedicated for back office to manage all User data.
+Web frontend application which is dedicated for back office to manage all User data.